KiranLDA/PAMLrManual/docs/07-accuracy.md

 ## Compare the two classifications

-We can then compare the two classifications point by point using the `compareCLASS` function.
+We can then compare the two classifications point by point using the `compare_classifications` function.

 ```r